How and When to Use a Binding Spell

 You never more bother me.

-Repeat the verse three times and then say once:
+Repeat the verse three times, feeling those happy, relieved, peaceful feelings and then say once:

 As I intend, so must it be.

 Don’t worry if you get a word wrong.
 It really doesn’t matter.
-It’s all about your intention and the energy behind it.
+It’s all about your feelings, intention, and the energy behind them.
 Tuck the end of the cord into one of the turns.
+Breathe, relax, and the spell is done.

 Put the poppet away somewhere safe.
 One day, you might want to unwind the cord, make up a little neutral unbinding spell, and dispose of the doll carefully.